Benjamin Zuckerman: Publications

-Outreach work

-In 1982, Zuckerman co-edited a book called Extraterrestrials, Where Are They with Michael Hart.
-The book was republished in 1995.
-He also co-authored the book The Origin and Evolution of the Universe with Matthew A. Malkan.
-In 1996, he also wrote with David Jefferson the book Human Population and the Environmental Crisis, following a public symposium of the same name held at UCLA in October 1993.
+In 1982 Zuckerman co-edited the book Extraterrestrials, Where Are They? with Michael Hart, a known white nationalist.
+In 1996 he also co-authored the book The Origin and Evolution of the Universe with Matthew A. Malkan and co-edited the book Human Population and the Environmental Crisis with David Jefferson, following a public symposium of the same name held at UCLA in October 1993.